learningbizz/RacoToNotion/README.md

 For this program to work correctly in your Notion Database, there are 2 properties that **MUST EXIST WITH THE SAME NAME AND FORMAT** ⚠️

+-   Date:
--   Date: Property type: Date and Name of the property: `Date`
+    -  Property type: Date
+    -  Name of the property: `Date`
+-   Id:
--   Id: Property type: Text and Name of the property: `Id`
+    -   Property type: Text
+    -   Name of the property: `Id`

 Like this: